-In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the dealership level.
-We recommend discussing the issue with the authorized distributor/dealer's service manager or owner.
-If further assistance is required, the distributor's service department should be contacted in order to resolve the matter.
-If the matter still remains unresolved then contact BRP at the address listed below.
+- In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Ski-Doo Distributor/ Dealer level.
+We recommend discussing the issue with the authorized Ski-Doo Distributor/Dealer's service manager or owner. - 2.
+If further assistance is required, the Ski-Doo Distributor/Dealer service department should be contacted in order to resolve the matter. - 3.
+If the matter still remains unresolved then contact BRP by writing at the address listed below.

-For countries within Europe, Middle East, Africa, CIS & Russia please contact our European office: BRP EUROPE N.V.
+For countries within Middle East and Africa please contact our European office: BRP FUROPE N.V.

-Customer Assistance Center Skaldenstraat 125 9042 Gent Belgium Tel.: +32 9 218 26 00
+Customer Assistance Center Skaldenstraat 125 9042 Gent Belgium

+Tel.: +32 9 218 26 00

-For all other countries, please contact your local distributor or, our North American office:
+For all other countries, please contact your local Ski-Doo Distributor/Dealer (visit our website at www.brp.com for contact information), or contact our North American office at: